Myofascial Pain Syndrome: Treatment & Prevention

-To be able to access the syndrome, is wise to first of all highlight some facts as it concern myofascial pain syndrome in a more objective and holistic way.
+To be able to access the syndrome is wise to first of all highlight some facts as it concerns myofascial pain syndrome in a more objective and holistic way.
 Myofascial is the combination of two Latin words “myo” which means muscle and “fascia” which means connective tissues surrounding the muscle.
-This condition simply means that, the triggering of pain comes from the muscle but the pain is felt elsewhere in the body.
+This condition simply means that the triggering of pain comes from the muscle but the pain is felt elsewhere in the body.

-Adding to the above explanation, the syndrome is mainly characterize by the following:
+Adding to the above explanation, the syndrome is mainly characterized by the following:

-- Most times, the syndrome affect muscles at the asymmetric region of the body.
+- Most times, the syndrome affects muscles in the asymmetric region of the body.

 - The cause of the syndrome is unknown.